 And that’s it!
 Let the game begin!

 At the end of the game, the teams share their thoughts and conclusions with all the participants.
-Some common mistakes were, at the beginning, the team would forget to engage with the PO, they didn’t ask about the tasks that wasn’t clear and they assumed wrong things.
-This is totally to be expected but this is when the scrum master must jump to the game, in the retrospective SM must help the team to ask them what they did wrong and what can be improved for the next sprint.
+Some common mistakes were, in the beginning, the team would forget to engage with the PO, they didn’t ask about the tasks that weren’t clear, and they assumed wrong things.
+This is to be expected, but this is when the scrum master must jump to the game, in the retrospective SM must help the team to ask them what they did wrong and what can be improved for the next sprint.
 The result is a team that evolves and learns as the sprints pass.

 On the other hand, they live the experience of working under pressure, with a time boxing.
 Finally, although not all the requirements were done, they have a working product ready for production that has most of the value with the minimum effort.